FAQs

 You CAN find hamsters at the pet store, but they are produced in rodent mills in deplorable conditions and given little or no regard other than whether they can be exploited for profit.
 You can find more information here.

 Ethical breeders on the other hand, have the best interests of the hamsters in mind and they are given every advantage from even before day one.
-Consideration is given when planning a litter to breed for type, temperament, and health/longevity.
+Consideration is given when planning a litter to breed for health/longevity, temperament, and conformation.
 The mother is properly supported during her pregnancy, and following birth both mother and pups are closely monitored to make sure everyone is healthy and the pups are developing well.

 Hamsters from ethical breeders are also typically better socialized and less predisposed to health defects than a rodent mill hamster from the pet store.